M-Muthu-Pandi/Image-gallery-react/README.md

 ## Live Demo

-Check out the live version of the project: [Image Gallery](https://your-live-demo-link.com)
+Check out the live version of the project: [Image Gallery](https://image-gallery-react-mu2.vercel.app/)
-*(Replace with the actual link once deployed)*

 ## Technologies Used